Garosoo/AI_framework/README.md

 # AI_framework
-This is for final project of "AI Framework" class
+This repository is for the final project of "AI Framework" class